389ds/389ds.github.io/docs/389ds/design/ldap-rest-api.md

     -----------------------------------------------------
     {
         'action': 'promote/demote'
-        'newrole': 'master, hub, consumer'
+        'newrole': 'supplier, hub, consumer'
-        'rid': 'newrid'  # Only for promotion to master 'binddn': DN  # Only for promotion to master 'newrole': 'master, hub, consumer'
+        'rid': 'newrid'  # Only for promotion to supplier 'binddn': DN  # Only for promotion to supplier 'newrole': 'supplier, hub, consumer'
     }

 <a name="replagmt"></a>